syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * 0

-Sets the start hour time range to be displayed on the Scheduler.
+Sets the start hour time range to be displayed on the Schedule.

 #### Example

-To set the start hour on the Scheduler,
+To set the start hour on the Schedule,

 {% highlight html %}